starknet-io/SNIPs/SNIPS/snip-template copy.md

 ## Abstract

-The snip answers the following questions:
+This SNIP answers the following questions:

 - What type of actions fall under “emergency action”?
 - When should such actions be used?